Discovering psychotherapy, discovering spirituality

 Soon after, following my first experiences of essence or being, I also recognised the importance of attending to soul.

-He was referring to the whole of a person's being, which was his passionate concern and interest, but his word Seele was almost always replaced by his English translators with the word "mind".
+He was referring to the whole of a person's being, which was his passionate concern and interest, but his word Seele - soul - was almost always replaced by his English translators with the word "mind".

 Training, qualifications and experience